 Vast land and open skies converge in Grand Forks, North Dakota.

-In addition to a solid foundation and history of aerospace excellence, in this Upper Great Plains city you’ll find a region poised to successfully support the Unmanned Aircraft Systems (UAS) evolution.
+In addition to a solid foundation and history of aerospace excellence, in this Northern Plains city you’ll find a region poised to successfully support the Unmanned Aircraft Systems (UAS) evolution.

 - Unencumbered air space is suitable for training and testing.